przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ```
 ![image](https://user-images.githubusercontent.com/77756713/125700311-79a3027a-d274-48ce-b7e0-dff9fe3d9573.png)

-Model run in the separate Notebook with the same Hyperparameters as the best performing Scikit-learn Pipeline model reported slightly lower model accuracy (0.9018) but the analys of the precision and recall values for 0 ("No") and 1 ("Yes") highlighted the problem.
+Model run in the separate Notebook with the same Hyperparameters as the best performing Scikit-learn Pipeline model reported slightly lower model accuracy (0.9018) but the analysis of the precision and recall values for 0 ("No") and 1 ("Yes") confirmed the problem.

-the model is relatevely good at not labeling negative samples as positive (precision of "No" equal 0.91) and labeling negative samples as negative (recall of "No" equal 0.99) but not great at not labeling positive samples as negative (only 0.68) and very poor at finding all positive samples (recall of only 0.21).
+The model is relatively good at not labelling negative samples as positive (precision of "No" equal 0.91) and labelling negative samples as negative (recall of "No" equal 0.99) but not great at not labelling positive samples as negative (only 0.68) and very poor at finding all positive samples (recall of only 0.21).

 ```